 The concept of marketing has evolved over time.
 Whilst

 in today’s business world "the customer is king".
 In the past this was not the case, some businesses put factors other than the customer first.
 This article examines factors that businesses may orientate their marketing around, so that you can recognise when your marketing strategy is orientated around something other than the customer.
+Four of the common things that firms orientate their marketing around are captured in the diagram below.

 The focus for the business is to reduce costs through mass production.
 A business orientated around production believes that the "economies of scale" generated by mass production will reduce costs and maximise profits.
 A production orientated business needs to avoid production efficiency processes which affect product design and quality.
 Compromising product design and quality for the sake of production is likely to reduce the product's appeal to customers.